Marie Duclos Fretageot

 Madame's school

 Madame Fretageot's boarding school.
-Drawn by Charles-Alexandre Lesueur.
+Watercolor by Charles-Alexandre Lesueur.

 Item 40038, Courtesy of Muséum d'histoire naturelle, Le Havre, France.